accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Storage efficiency__.
 Data compression can be run off the write path to avoid increasing user seen latency.
 Erasure coding can then further reduce storage space needed.
 GC runs periodically to reclaim deleted storage space.

   * __Data layout__.
 E.g. RocksDB runs offline compaction, which removes stale data, sort out overlapping SST files, to make reads more efficient.
 E.g. AnalyticDB buffers new writes in incremental files, and then merge them to baseline data and build full index.
 Similar patterns of delta merging can also be found in Datalakes, e.g. Apache Hudi.
-W.r.t. data replication, the destination copy can be placed in another node or even another cloud service, while the computation can also be __offloaded to cloud__.
+W.r.t. data replication, the destination copy can be placed in another region or even another cloud service, while the computation can also be __offloaded to cloud__.

   * __Data integrity__.
 Storage systems typically employ offline data scrubbing to detect silent data corruption.
 End-to-end CRC can be stored along with data.
 Besides, invariants with different layers can be checked, e.g. index vs data, mapping constraints.